 Screenshot credit: Carter Thomas

-So there’s a very slight less chance for the lock to fail and the blade to snap shut unintentionally with a liner.
+So there’s a slight chance that the lock will fail and the blade will snap shut unintentionally with a liner.

 Is this going to matter in a real world scenario?
 Probably not, but there you go.